 Technology Licensing.
 We derive revenue from licensing the use of our health insurance ecommerce technology.
 Our technology platform enables health insurance carriers and agents to market and distribute health insurance plans online.
 In our technology licensing business, we are paid implementation fees and performance-based fees that are based on metrics such as submitted health insurance applications.
 Typically, we are paid a one-time implementation fee commencing once the technology is available for use by the third party, which we recognize on a straight-line basis over the term of the agreement.
 In addition, we generate revenue based on performance criteria that are either measured based on data tracked by us, or based on data tracked by the third party.
 In instances where the performance criteria data are tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data are tracked by us, we recognize revenue in the period of determinable and collection is reasonably assured.
+In instances where the performance criteria data are tracked by us, we recognize revenue are fixed or determinable and collection is reasonably assured.
 Typically, this occurs through our receipt of a cash payment from the third party along with a detailed statement containing the data that is tracked by the third party.

-We expect other revenue to decline in absolute dollars in 2014 compared to 2013 due primarily to a decrease in both online sponsorship and advertising revenue and technology licensing revenue, largely due to a decline in individual and family submitted health insurance applications in the second quarter of 2014 and expected decline in individual and family submitted health insurance applications in the third quarter of 2014.
+We expect other revenue to decline in absolute dollars in 2014 compared to 2013 due primarily to a decrease in both online sponsorship and advertising revenue and technology licensing revenue, largely due to a decline in individual and family submitted health insurance applications in the second and third quarters of 2014.